-1. As is mentioned in the note by the Secretariat on the compilation of actions proposed for consideration during the face-to-face segment of the twelfth meeting of the Open-ended Working Group (UNEP/CHW/OEWG.12/17), the annex to the present note sets out the revised draft overall guidance document on the environmentally sound management of household waste.
+1. As is mentioned in the note by the Secretariat on Basel Convention Partnership Programme (UNEP/CHW.15/18/Rev.1), the annex to the present note sets out the revised draft overall guidance document on the environmentally sound management of household waste for consideration and possible adoption by the Conference of the Parties.

 2. The revised draft overall guidance document referred to above was prepared by the Household Waste Partnership working group.
-A previous draft of the guidance document was submitted to the online segment of the twelfth meeting of the Open-ended Working Group, at which time the Working Group agreed to invite Parties and others to submit comments on the revised draft overall guidance document by 15 October 2020, and that the draft guidance would then be further revised for consideration and possible adoption by the Conference of the Parties at its fifteenth meeting.
+A previous draft of the guidance document was submitted to the online segment of the twelfth meeting of the Open-ended Working Group, at which time the Working Group a greed to invite Parties and others to submit comments on the revised draft overall guidance document by 15 October 2020, and that the draft guidance would then be further revised for consideration and possible adoption by the Conference of the Parties at its fifteenth meeting.
 The present draft incorporates the comments received in response to the invitation of the Open-ended Working Group.